 Life at Kelmscott House

-Kelmscott House was Morris’s London residence for the final 18 years of his life, and a place of intense creativity and activism.
+Kelmscott House was Morris’s London residence for the final 18 years of his life.

 Here he ran Morris and Company, founded the Kelmscott Press, and held Socialist League (later the Hammersmith Socialist Society) meetings in the Coach House.
 It was during this period that he wrote some of his most famous lectures, including his address on Art and the Beauty of the Earth in 1880 which contains the now infamous phrase.